 4. When the 10 minutes are up, turn off heat but DO NOT remove lid yet.
 Let pot sit, covered for an additional 5 minutes.

-5. Remove lid, fluff hot couscous with fork and add the frozen peas (I like to thaw mine a bit by running them under hot water for 5 minutes.
+5. Remove lid, fluff hot couscous with fork and add the frozen peas (I like to thaw mine a bit by rinsing them in hot water for a few minutes.

 Fluffing Cooked Couscous: